Peperone di Senise vs Calabrian: Sweet vs Hot

 Quick Comparison

 Peperone di Senise measures 0–0 SHU while Calabrian Chili registers 25K–40K SHU.
-They are roughly equal in heat.
-Peperone di Senise is known for its distinctive flavor (C. annuum), while Calabrian Chili offers fruity and smoky notes (C. annuum).
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Peperone di Senise is known for its distinctive flavor (C. annuum), while Calabrian Chili offers fruity, savory, lightly smoky heat notes (C. annuum).

 Peperone di Senise